Movie Network Channels

 Movie Network Channels was an Australian premium television movie service that consisted of five original channels (Movie One, Movie Extra, Movie Greats, Family Movie Channel, Starpics 1), two SD timeshifts (Movie Two, Starpics 2) and three HD simulcasts (Movie One HD, Starpics 1 HD, Starpics 2 HD).
-Its main competitor was Showtime.
+Its main competitor was Showtime Movie Channels.
 Movie Network channels were originally only available through Optus TV, who produced and part-owned the channels prior to 1 January 2000.

 Through content sharing agreements, Movie Network Channels became available through Austar in January 1999 and Foxtel in December 2002.
 Movie Network is also available on Neighbourhood Cable, SelecTV and TransACT.
-The channels are owned, operated and programmed by Warner Bros., Disney Platform Distribution, Metro-Goldwyn-Mayer and Village Roadshow.
-In addition to films from these studios, the network also has access to films from DreamWorks and Australian distributor Hopscotch Films.
+The channels were owned, operated and programmed by Warner Bros., Disney, Metro-Goldwyn-Mayer and Village Roadshow.
+In addition to films from these studios, the network also had access to films from DreamWorks and Australian distributor Hopscotch Films.

 On 15 November 2009, the network expanded with three additional (including 1 timeshift) channels and 3 HD simulcasts (including 1 timeshift).
 In addition, a new website was launched and a unified slogan for the overall network - "All Together Better!".

 From 2009 until 2012, Movie Extra was the naming rights sponsor for the Tropfest short film festival.